 Students in good academic standing who earn a term GPA below 1.0 or who earn less than 6 credits will be reviewed for academic suspension.
 Students who wish to continue enrollment for the following semester must submit a Suspension Review Statement to the Academic Review Committee by the established deadline.
 Deadlines will be communicated to all students under suspension review once grades are posted for the semester.
 The suspension review statement must include the student’s intent to continue, summary of issues experienced in the current semester, and action steps to achieve academic success in the following semester.
 Students who fail to submit a suspension review statement will likely be placed on academic suspension for the following semester.

 Students on Academic Probation

 Students currently on academic probation who have not met the terms of probation will be placed on academic suspension for the following semester.
 Students can request to formally appeal a suspension if they meet any of the following criteria:

-- Student has earned at least 9 credits and a 1.75 GPA
+- Student has earned at least 9 credits and above a 1.75 GPA

 - Student has no more than 15 credits/5 requirements and can reasonably graduate in the following semester.

 If one of the two criteria are met, students must submit a Suspension Appeal Application by the established deadline.
 Deadlines will be communicated to all students under suspension review once grades are posted for the semester.
 Meeting the appeal criteria does not mean that students will automatically avoid academic suspension.
 The academic review committee will review the student’s suspension appeal application and statement and will make decisions based on the student’s written intent to continue, summary of issues experienced in the current semester and action steps to achieve academic success in the following semester.

 Returning from an Academic Suspension